Evangelion: 3.0+1.0 Thrice Upon a Time poster

 Narrative Framework

-This structural analysis employs proven narrative structure principles that track dramatic progression.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Evangelion: 3.0+1.0 Thrice Upon a Time against these established plot points, we can identify how Kazuya Tsurumaki utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Evangelion: 3.0+1.0 Thrice Upon a Time within the animation genre.

 Kazuya Tsurumaki's Structural Approach